top of page

 Spher starter with a problem

-According to the statistics, 81% of women feel very or fairly unsafe while walking alone which relates to having experienced harassment on the streets in the past.
+According to the statistics, 81% of women feel unsafe while walking alone, often due to having experienced harassment.

 My role